nab622/VobSub-To-Ass/README.md

-# VobSub Image Extractor and OCR
+# VobSub Image Extractor/Converter

-This is a Python program designed to extract images from VobSub (`.sub/.idx`) files and convert them to text using OCR (Optical Character Recognition).
+This is a Python program designed to extract images from .VOB files and convert them to SubStation Alpha format (.ass).
+The resulting files preserve the original color and appearance of the VobSub files, meaning all langauges are preserved correctly.

-The extraction of the VobSub as been taken from [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit) and ported to python.
+This library is based on [VobSub-ML-OCR](https://github.com/vincrichard/VobSub-ML-OCR), which is a python port of [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit) code.

 ## Features